-In early 2024, we performed a risk assessment related to forced and child labour within First Majestic's operations and supply chain, and determined that our activities are in geographic areas with low to medium risk of forced and child labour.
+In 2024, we performed a risk assessment related to forced and child labour within First Majestic's operations and supply chain, and determined that our activities are in geographic areas with low to medium risk of forced and child labour.
 Our workforce is largely unionized, and we abide by employer obligations under Mexican Federal Labour Law, including those related to modern slavery.
 For example, Article 75 prohibits the use or employment of minors under the age of 18 in mines (all our workforce is above the age of 18), Article 132 requires employers to implement a protocol to eradicate forced and child labour, and Article 15 obligates each contractor to be registered with the Registry of Contractors and Specialized Services (REPSE).

 The risk is further reduced because the Company controls its own operations and has good visibility into labour practices at its mining sites.
 For example, we maintain strict proof-of-age policies and hiring procedures at all sites, to prevent anyone under the legal working age of 18 from obtaining employment.
 This proof-of-age requirement extends to our contractors and suppliers, who are required to provide us with documentation confirming that they do not employ anyone under the legal working age.
+Specifically, our contractors are required to submit to the Company a copy of each employee's registration with the Mexican Social Security Institute (IMSS), which both confirms compliance with this registration obligation and verifies that contracted workers are of legal age.

 Although the work conducted at the mine operations is labour intensive, the Company finds that the unionized workforce, the Company's adherence to strict employment policies, and minimal upstream and downstream supply chain has reduced the risk of modern slavery in the Company's own operations in Mexico.

-Nevertheless, we acknowledge that forced and child labour risk may exist within the supply chains of our suppliers and contractors, which is outside First Majestic's direct operational control.
-Our Supplier Code clearly sets out First Majestic's expectations of companies engaging in business with us, and we notify suppliers that non-compliance with the code may result in termination of contracts or other corrective measures.
+Nevertheless, we acknowledge that forced and child labour risks may exist within the supply chains of our suppliers and contractors, which is outside First Majestic's direct operational control.
+Our Supplier Code clearly sets out First Majestic's expectations of companies engaging in business with it, and we notify suppliers that non-compliance with the code may result in termination of contracts or other corrective measures.